Skip to main content

 Actionable error messages

-When the backend returns a structured error envelope, fallow maps known code values to targeted hints instead of printing the raw HTTP body:
+When the backend returns a structured error envelope, fallow maps known code values to targeted hints instead of printing the raw HTTP body: For unknown codes, fallow surfaces the backend’s message field if present, otherwise the raw body.

 See also

-Production coverage
+Runtime coverage

 Understand what the paid runtime-coverage layer adds on top of health analysis.